Skip to content

 About David Konkin

-David is an associate in Dentons’ Litigation and Dispute Resolution practice group, with a particular focus on commercial and corporate disputes, class actions, regulatory and administrative matters, privacy, fraud and anti-corruption/bribery.
+David (He/Him/His) is a senior associate in Dentons’ Litigation and Dispute Resolution practice group, with a particular focus on commercial and corporate disputes, government investigations and anti-corruption/bribery, class actions, administrative law and privacy.

 All posts Full bio